yqshao/tips/docs/workflow/abstract.md

 Their addition options may be found in the [implementation documentation](./implmentation.md).

-## Custom abstract workflows
+## Customization
-It is also possible to specify a custom trainer in the workflow by changing the `trainer/sampler/labeller` parameter to a relative path starting with `./`, in this case, adaptor will try to get such a general workflow from the script, in that case, the workflow or process must be named as `trainer`, `sampler` or `labeller` accordingly.
+It is also possible to specify a custom workflow in the workflow by changing the `trainer`, `sampler` or `labeller` parameter to a relative path starting with `./`, in this case, adaptor will try to get such a general workflow from the script, in that case, the workflow or process must be named as `trainer`, `sampler` or `labeller` accordingly.

 ```groovy
 params.trainer = './custom'